vbookshelf/E-Bot-2026/README.md

 E-Bot is a free chatbot for practising spoken English.
 There's no fixed course or lesson plan.
 You just talk naturally and E-Bot responds with both text and voice.

-Many people know English grammar rules, but they find it hard to get real-world conversation practice.
+Many learners know English grammar rules, but find it hard to get real-world conversation practice.
 Also, many are shy or anxious about making mistakes in front of others.

-E-Bot tries to solve these problems by providing a free, private and low-stress way to practice English conversation on a phone or on a desktop computer.
+E-Bot tries to solve these problems by providing a patient, private and low-stress way to practice English conversation on a phone or on a desktop computer.

 No account needed.
 Just go to the website and start talking.